 The interpolation variable attribute interpolation_parameters may be used to provide extra information to the interpolation process.
 This attribute names interpolation parameter variables that provide values for coefficient terms in the interpolation equation, or for any other terms that configure the interpolation process.
 The interpolation_parameters attribute takes a string value, the string comprising blank-separated elements of the form "term: variable", where term is a case-insensitive keyword that defines one of the terms in the interpolation method's definition given in Appendix J, Coordinate Interpolation Methods, and variable is the name of the interpolation parameter variable that contains the values for that term.
 The order of elements is not significant.
-Any numerical term that is specified as optional in Appendix J, Coordinate Interpolation Methods and is omitted from the interpolation_parameters attribute should be assumed to be zero.
+Any numerical term that is specified as optional in Appendix J, Coordinate Interpolation_parameters attribute should be assumed to be zero.